 Submission Deadline: has passed

 Excellence in University Service Award

 The "Excellence in University Service Award" is given to a faculty member who has excelled in (non-administrative) service to the university community.
-Due date for applications is November 9, 2015.
+Due date for applications has passed.

 Excellence in University Teaching Award

 The "Excellence in University Teaching Award" recognizes a faculty member with a record of exceptional teaching.
 The due date for applications has passed.

 The "Excellence in University Librarianship Award," recognizes a faculty member who has significantly contributed in the practice of librarianship through excellent performance that enhances the dissemination of knowledge and through the advancement of learning.
 This award is presented every other year (even-numbered years).
 Due date for applications has passed